 MS Exchange Does a Lot, But You Can Make It Do More

-Third party solutions can make Exchange Server more secure, provide failover backup and work better.
+Third party solutions can make a Microsoft Exchange Server more secure, provide failover backup, and enable it to perform better.

 Additionally, the return on investment on a spam filtering solution is huge.
 Consider the following scenario:

 If an employee, on average, gets 100 spam messages a day and spends five seconds determining if it's junk and should be deleted - and the company has 30 employees - that adds up to 250 minutes per day, wasted.
 And, if each of those 30 employees makes $25 per hour, that would amount to $104 in lost revenue every day.
 Can you imagine the lost revenue at a very large company with highly-paid employees?
 Human spam filtering can be very costly and can dramatically reduce employee productivity.

 ArchivingYou can't keep all your email from the beginning of your service on your email server.
 Good business practices dictate that you archive such messages to maintain them for legal purposes and in the event you want to look up some very old messages.
 Regulated businesses are often required to retain email records for some period of time.

 Good archiving systems are not just a dumping ground for old messages, they index the messages to make them searchable.
 If a court orders you to provide all messages between certain people and/or relating to certain subjects, you want to be able to retrieve them quickly without having to browse.